Phase II Coming Soon for Debrecen’s SME Park

 At the round-table discussion of the Multimentor Programme, Deputy Mayor Lajos Barcsa said that the city has also been supporting the development, competitiveness and supplier ambitions of the local SME sector in numerous ways for years.

-János Eppel, president of VOSZ, told the forum that since 2022 VOSZ has become an active, cooperative organisation that places strong emphasis on interest representation and services, while also opening up towards other key areas.
+János Eppel, President of VOSZ, told the forum that since 2022 VOSZ has become an active, cooperative organisation that places strong emphasis on interest representation and services, while also opening up towards other key areas.

 “We have important developments and achievements, such as the VOSZ Port – a digital corporate management platform where a business can manage all of its affairs using the applications and services available there,” he highlighted.